7 Best Hey Calendar Alternatives in 2026

 Best Premium Calendar UI

-Fantastical shares some of Hey Calendar's design sensibility — it's a product with strong opinions about how a calendar should work, made by a team that cares deeply about UX.
+Fantastical shares some of Hey Calendar's design sensibility.
+It's a product with strong opinions about how a calendar should work, made by a team that cares deeply about UX.
 At $4.75/month billed annually, Fantastical provides natural language event creation, a unified calendar and task view, deep Apple ecosystem integration, and meeting scheduling polls.
 For Hey Calendar users on Apple devices who appreciate opinionated, well-designed software, Fantastical is the most natural alternative that doesn't require the Hey email ecosystem.

 Pros